direwolf2494/khonsa/README.md

         -view.php --- Provides options to parse user defined view files

-    -config --- folder containing configuration settings for Khonsa
+    /config --- folder containing configuration settings for Khonsa

         -config.php --- general configuration settings for the application

         -database.php --- database configuration settings for the application

-    -default --- folder containing default views/files that are used if the user hasn't defined any
+    /default --- folder containing default views/files that are used if the user hasn't defined any

     -khonsa.php --- base of application that determines what actions should be taken when a request is received.

--public --- publicly accessible folder of the application.
+/public --- publicly accessible folder of the application.
 ```
 ### Changing default layout